 In 2018, the first electric car in university colours drove across campus.
 Now, the entire fleet of the Facility Service Centre is electric.
 Within a few years, the university will make its entire fleet electric.
 In total, the university has about forty cars driving around for research, security, first aid and transport.
 There is also the opportunity to come by electric car.
-The university has special parking spaces for electric cars, and there are charging stations all over the campus.
+The university has special parking spaces for electric cars, and there are charging stations all over campus.
 Employees can also borrow an electric car for appointments off campus that are difficult to reach by public transport.

 With the living lab Smart Solar Charging, the university stores locally generated solar energy in electric cars via smart charging stations.
 Both the charging station and the car battery are 'smart', which means they can charge and discharge.
-If the sun does not shine for a while, the fully charged car battery can supply solar energy back to the electricity grid (and thus supply a home with electricity).
-This way of generating, storing and delivering energy back creates flexible storage capacity that reduces peaks on the electricity grid.
+If the sun does not shine for a while, the fully charged car battery can supply solar energy back to the electricity grid (and thus supply a home or building with electricity).
+This way of generating, storing and delivering energy creates flexible storage capacity that reduces peaks on the electricity grid.
 Read more about the project here.

 On the bike

 More than half of the students and employees of Utrecht University come by bicycle.
 That's about 20,000 cyclists.
 The university's parking policy is specifically aimed at making the Utrecht Science Park car-free.
 The university has multiple measures to stimulate employees to come by public transport or by bicycle.